 Defence Equipment and Support (DE&S) is a bespoke trading entity and arm’s length body of the MOD.
 DE&S manage a range of complex projects to buy and support all the Products, Systems or Services that the Royal Navy, British Army and Royal Air Force need to operate effectively.
 It is incumbent on the MOD to ensure that such Products, Systems or Services are acceptably safe and do not impact significantly on the environment.
 It is important that the MOD has effective management systems in place in order to achieve this.

 1.2.
 Applicability and Scope

 The use of the Acquisition Safety and Environmental Management System (ASEMS) is mandated for all DE&S projects.
-The Chief Executive Officer is personally responsible to the Permanent Secretary for implementing MOD policy for safety and environmental protection, within DE&S. The Chief Executive Officer delegates authority to specific individuals to carry out this responsibility.
+The Chief Executive Officer is personally responsible to the Permanent Secretary for implementing MOD policy for safety and environmental protection, within DE&S. The Chief Executive Officer delegates authority to specific safety-competent individuals to carry out this responsibility.
 By applying the policy, instructions and guidance described in ASEMS, projects will be able to demonstrate the implementation of effective and efficient safety and environmental management process which satisfies legislation, Defence Regulators and departmental policy.
 The aim is to ensure that all appropriate precautions are taken to prevent harm to personnel and protect the environment, consistent with providing the operational capability required by the Front Line Command (FLC) customers.